- Climate Community Streetplay – Playing with the Trouble

-The effects of global warming appear not only as extreme events like floods, storms, and droughts, but also as gradual changes such as heat stress, which affects residents’ health and requires community adaptation.
-There is a need for greater awareness of the interconnectedness between humans and other species in shared climate conditions, along with speculative perspectives on future neighborhoods.
+The effects of global warming appear not only as extreme events like floods, storms, and droughts, but also as gradual strains such as heat stress.
+These developments put the health of humans and other living beings at risk and show how important social cohesion and the development of climate-resilient neighborhoods are.

-CCSP brings urban climate issues to the streets, allowing participants to explore the challenges of global warming through play.
-The project links social and ecological aspects in vulnerable areas with the tradition of street games.
+CCSP brings urban climate issues to the streets.
+Through play, participants explore how people and other living beings are interconnected and face the same challenges.
+The project combines social and environmental aspects with the tradition of street games.
 Players engage with local climate risks and discover unexpected alliances in their surroundings.

-Students, youth, practitioners, and scholars have contributed to this evolving project, facilitating games in Berlin, Bangkok, and Chiang Mai.
-Despite different contexts, all sites tell stories of people and other species coping with climate impacts.
-The games turn streets into interaction spaces: players may protect trees during droughts, transform heat islands into cool zones, accompany guardian species, rescue animals during floods, or discover biodiverse oases for pollinators.
+Students, youth, practitioners, and scholars have contributed to this evolving project in Berlin, Bangkok, and Chiang Mai.
+Despite their different circumstances, all these places tell stories of people and other living beings who must cope with the effects of climate change.
+The games transform streets into interactive spaces: Players may protect trees during droughts, turn heat islands into cool zones, chase after other players as a heat wave, or team up with other living creatures as companions.
+These activities take an entangled approach and portray urban environments as living spaces where different species coexist.

 Paola Alfaro d'Alençon – Architect, urban researcher, Prof. Frankfurt UAS, co-founder u Lab Studio